dirigiblelabs/zeus_setup/deployments/k8s/aws/README.md

 - [ClusterRole](https://kubernetes.io/docs/resources-reference/v1.6/#clusterrole-v1beta1-rbac) - *zeus*
 - [ClusterRoleBinding](https://kubernetes.io/docs/resources-reference/v1.6/#clusterrolebinding-v1beta1-rbac) - *zeus*
   - _**Note:** currently the ingress is configured to work with the proprietary ***.sap.onvms.com** DNS_

+## Access
+Run the following command to retrieve the access point of the Zes in the Kubernetes Cluster.

+`kubectl get ingress -n zeus`

 ## Undeploy
 Run the following command to undeploy the Zeus and the created resources from the Kubernetes Cluster.